jaredsmorgan/simon-game/README.md

 ## Contributions

-To contribute to this game, please only use lnaguages as already provided.
+To contribute to this game, please only use languages as already provided.
 Any improvements, bug find or fixes, or suggested improvements are to be added to this repo as an [issue](https://github.com/danielfruth/simon-game/issues).